A lot or a little?

 Is it any good?

-Families can talk about teamwork.
+Families can talk about teamwork in Power Rangers: RPM.
 The Rangers, more than most superhero squads, work best together.
 Kids: Does watching them inspire you to cooperate with your peers?

 Are lessons about teamwork presented differently here than in other superhero shows that focus more on individual adventures?